 Friday Tip: Create your bucket list in Friday using Posts!

 Taking care of your health is a great way to maintain balance and achieve your goals.
 This includes regular exercise, eating healthy food and working out on a daily basis.
 Your planner can be used to help you with all this.
+Some types of planners are specifically geared towards health and nutrition.

 For example, many people keep track of their daily calorie intake or the amount of calories burned during exercises – this can be done by simply writing down the number of calories consumed and how much they moved in your planner.
 If you want to do more, try including a workout schedule or a list of healthy meals you should eat every day.